Dairy Free Butternut Squash and Pear Soup

 - Add stock and stir to combine all ingredients well.
 Bring to a boil then immediately reduce heat to low.
 Continue to cook for about 15-20 minutes or until the squash is tender.

 - Pour back into pot and re-heat before serving.
-Serve the soup warm, top with fresh chives or herbs and eat with your favorite crusty bread.
+Serve the soup warm, top with fresh chives or herbs and eat with your favorite crusty bread or gluten free bread.